Join the RHS today and support our charitable work

 Grey mould is a disease caused by the fungus Botrytis cinerea.
 It normally enters through a wound or infects plants under stress, but will infect healthy plants as well, especially under humid conditions.

-Cyclamen grown under glass are commonly infected, but B. cinerea affects a wide range of other plants, both outdoors and under protection.
+Cyclamen grown under glass are commonly affected, but B. cinerea affects a wide range of other plants, both outdoors and under protection.
 Attacks can be expected at all times of year.

 You may see the following symptoms: